Desecration of History at Arlington National Cemetery Website

 Desecration of history at the Arlington National Cemetery Website – Fact Check

-This claim has been fact-checked by the website Task & Purpose, and they have verified the claim as true.
+This claim has been fact-checked by the website Task & Purpose, which has verified its accuracy.
 Source: Task & Purpose.
 Arlington Cemetery website drops links for Black, Hispanic, and women veterans.
 13 March 2025.

 The Task & Purpose website lists multiple examples of content on the Arlington Cemetery website that have disappeared or had their content changed.